 Leadership + Life Skills Development

-Through participatory workshops and sessions based on lived experiences, we empower young people with critical knowledge, attitudes, skills and values to make informed and healthy choices in their lives and for their futures.
+Through participatory workshops and sessions based on lived experiences, we empower young people with critical knowledge, attitudes, skills and values to lead healthy and productive lives.

 Our curriculum explores diverse themes across three different levels, based on young people's age, experience and prior knowledge, including: self-esteem and values, sexuality education with a gender-focused approach, communication and relationships, civic participation and advocacy, and technology and media literacy, among other themes.